 Just as Susan Wallace would, at times follow her husband, Lew, during his postings during the Civil War, Mrs. Canby followed her general.
 Like Susan, Lou was also a woman who admired her husband, respected him, and helped him in many ways.
 Like Susan, Lou was also her own person.
 However, unlike Susan, some of Lou’s activities complicated her husband’s life.
 To his credit, when Lou was involved in controversy, Canby stood steadfast in his support of her.

 Lou and Susan were good friends, but Lew’s relationship with Mrs. Canby went much farther back.
-When Lew’s mother died, his father placed his three sons in the care of Mrs. John Hawkins where they lived until his father married Zerelda.
-Mrs. Hawkins had a son and three daughters, including young Louisa.
+When Lew’s mother died, his father had placed his three sons in the care of Louisa’s mother, Mrs. John Hawkins.
+The Wallace boys lived with the Hawkins family until their father married Zerelda.

 Both of the Canbys vigorously supported statehood for California in 1850.
 To help the cause Lou copied documents for the statehood convention and indexed Territorial records.
 Still out west when the Civil War broke out, the Canbys were stationed in New Mexico.
 While the Union troops were engaged in battle against the Confederates in distant parts of the territory, the cities of Albuquerque and Santa Fe fell to the southerners.
 Lou and several of the other officers’ wives made the bold decision to stay in Santa Fe instead of fleeing.